 Of course, that wasn’t always the case.
 For instance, Rex Stout’s Nero Wolfe and Archie Goodwin often butt heads with Inspector Cramer and other police officers.
 They do collaborate, and Cramer knows that Wolfe is a brilliant detective.
 But Wolfe’s sometimes-arrogant manner gets to Cramer, and so does Archie’s smart-mouthed attitude.
 For their part, Wolfe and Archie know that Cramer is a dedicated cop who is determined to do his job well.
 It’s a complicated relationship, but it does show that Cramer is part of a professional, trained police force.

 In more recent decades, the police procedural has become a major sub-genre of crime fiction.
 There are many series that feature police protagonists – far, far too many for me to mention here.
 They vary from light, ‘easy’ novels to the darkest, bleak noir, and include all sorts of police characters.
 What they all have in common, though, is that they show that police work has become more complex and sophisticated.
 There are also many more laws governing what the police may and may not do, and how they are expected to go about their work.
 And today’s crime novels explore the modern police force, warts and all, as the saying goes.

 And that’s one of the things about crime fiction.
 Reading crime fiction lets the reader see all sorts of changes over time, including changes in policing.
 We’ve come a long, long way since Sir Robert Peele…

-*NOTE: The title of this post is a line from Madness’ Our House.
+*NOTE: The title of this post is the title of a song by Thin Lizzy.